 With manual bidding, you can control and gain the top spot in most cases and get needed conversions.

 Note: As the involvement of AI is far less in manual bidding, you may get the top spot but the conversion may not be that great in some cases.
-And hence, it’s advisable that you work with an experienced Google Ads consultant to guide you with the right bidding options.
+And hence, it’s advisable that you work with an experienced Google Ads expert to guide you with the right bidding options.

 Tip: Adjust your bid to gain the position and the CPC bid you are comfortable with.
 Based on the conversion data, you can apply changes as needed.